SaiyajinMachine/SaiyajinMachine/README.md

 ## About Me

 Extremely energetic and cheerful I am constantly at full speed.
-I am very passionate when it comes to learning as I get excited about almost everything.
+I am very passionate when it comes to learning.
 Facing new challenges or puzzles is where I thrive, and I am always with an adventurous spirit and up to reaching new heights!

 ---